-Ask Your Developer To Take It Back
+Ask Your Timeshare Company To Take It Back

 There Are No Guarantees With Timeshare Resales

-The sale of your timeshare is completely based on the economic principals of supply and demand.
-Selling your timeshare product will depend on the market and the competition of your product.
+The sale of your timeshare is completely based on the economic principles of supply and demand.
+Selling your timeshare will depend on the market and the competition of your product.
 Remember, timeshares are not meant to be a financial investment.
 Timeshares were designed to be an investment and commitment to future vacations with your family.

 Check Out the Competition - Comparable Products